aazaff/teachPaleobiology/LabExercise1.md

 <a href="url"><img src="/Lab1Figures/Figure7.png" align="center" height="450" width="500" ></a>

 1. Zoom in so that you can see from Texas to Florida and from Florida to New York.
-Some of the occurrences are oranges and others are yellow, what is the significance of the different colors?
+Some of the occurrences are orange and others are yellow, what is the significance of the different colors?

 2. Zoom back out.
 Add an additional filter into the searchbar, the Ypresian stage.
+The Ypresian is a time interval ranging from 47.8–56.0 million years ago.
 In what countries are there Ypresian occurrences of *Abra*?

 3. Clear the *Abra* and Ypresian filters from the search.
 Look for the genus *Ambonychia*.
 Within the United States find the city with the most occurrences of *Ambonychia*.
 What is the name of this city?

 4. What age (Period) are most *Ambonychia* occurrences?

 Add in your answer to question 4 as an additional filter.
 Click on the little icon of South America breaking away from Africa on the left side of the screen.
-This icon rotates the continents back to their position in the specified time-period.
-Note that it requires you to have set a specific time-period as a filter.
+This icon rotates the continents back to their position in the specified time-period. **Note that it requires you to have set a specific time-period as a filter**.

 5. During this time-period, were most occurrences of *Ambonychia* arrayed parallel or perpendicular to the equator?